ScaleBio/ScaleRna/docs/qcReport.md

 ### Barcodes tab
-Heatmaps showing the total unique transcript counts (complexity) for each well (barcode) of the RT, ligation and PCR plates respectively.
+Plate-maps showing the total unique transcript counts (complexity) for each well (barcode) of the RT, ligation and PCR plates respectively.

 ## Sample Report
 The files called _<SampleName>.report.html_ contain the summary report for a single sample, i.e. all or a subset of RT wells from a ScaleRNA library.
 It shows read, cell and barcode level summary metrics and plots for library and sample QC.

 ### Mapping Metrics
 **Total Reads**: The number of RNA reads assigned to this sample.
-This is after matching the barcodes (see above) and possibly demultiplexing samples based on the RT barcode in the samplesheet.
-Read are counted after read-trimming, but before alignment \
+This is after matching the barcodes (see above) and possibly demultiplexing samples based on the RT barcode in the samplesheet. \
+**Passing Reads**: Reads passing pre-alignment filters, specifically at least 16bp after Poly-A trimming. \
-**Reads Mapped to Genome**: The fraction of _Total Reads_ that are aligned anywhere to the genome \
+**Reads Mapped to Genome**: The fraction of _Passing Reads_ that are aligned anywhere to the genome \
 **Reads Mapped to Transcriptome**: The fraction of _Reads Mapped to Genome_ that match one or more annotated genes (exon or intron, in sense direction) \
 **Exonic Reads**: The fraction of _Reads Mapped to Genome_ overlapping an exon (by at least 50% of their length) in the sense direction \
 **Antisense Reads**: The fraction of _Reads Mapped to Genome_ overlapping an exon in the antisense direction (opposite from gene annotation) \